collective-soundworks/soundworks/README.md

 ### Manual install

 Note that the `@soundworks/core` package is automatically installed when creating an application using the `@soundworks/create` wizard, so most of the time you should not have to install this package manually.
-See [https://soundworks.dev/guides/getting-started.html](https://soundworks.dev/guides/getting-started.html) for more informations on the **soundworks** wizard.
+See [https://soundworks.dev/guides/getting-started.html](https://soundworks.dev/guides/getting-started.html) for more information on the **soundworks** wizard.

 ```
 npm install @soundworks/core